Access information about all your integrations by clicking on your profile image, and then Integrations.

 There are two possible cases after you test your connection.
 They are:

 - Reconnect needed: The connection is no longer active.
 This means you will need to reconnect with your connector.

 Reconnect your connections

-The connections between a connector and Kissflow may expire after a certain time period or due to a connection error.
+The connections between a connector and Kissflow may expire if the API key is suspended/deleted or due to a connection error.
 To reconnect with a connector account, click the More options () button at the end of the connection name and select Reconnect.
-You must reauthenticate your connection with a new API key or reconfigure your OAuth based connection.
+You must re-authenticate your connection with a new API key or reconfigure your OAuth based connection.